PFA03027/constrained_any/README.md

 T* constrained_any_cast( constrained_any* operand ) noexcept;   // (6)
 ```
 #### abstruction of non member function
-1. make_constrained_any constructs type T that satisfies Constrain\<T\>::value == true with Args... args internally. and then, returns the constrained_any\<RequiresCopy, Constraint, SpecializedOperator\> that has the value.
+1. make_constrained_any constructs the value of type T that satisfies Constrain\<T\>::value == true with Args... args internally. and then, returns the constrained_any\<RequiresCopy, Constraint, SpecializedOperator\> that has the value.
-2. Specify the type held by the constrained_any object to get a copy or reference to the value.
-To get a copy, use constrained_any _cast<int>(x), and to get a reference, use constrained_any _cast<int&>(x).
-If you specify an incorrect type, the exception std::bad_any_cast will be thrown.
+2. Specify the type held by the constrained_any object to get a copy or reference to the value.<br> To get a copy, use constrained_any _cast\<int\>(x),<br> and to get a reference, use constrained_any _cast\<int&\>(x).<br> If you specify an incorrect type, the exception std::bad_any_cast will be thrown.
 3. see (2)
 4. see (2)
-5. Specify the type held by the constrained_any object to get a pointer to the value.
-If you specify an incorrect type, it returns nullptr.
+5. Specify the type held by the constrained_any object to get a pointer to the value.<br> If you specify an incorrect type, it returns nullptr.
 6. see (5)

 #### Requirements